- My experience as a “social seller”

 - Build trusted relationships

 Social selling is just another way to grow your network and business.
-In my experience, I found that some other traditional tactics, like cold calling, have become bothering to most people.
+In my experience, I found that some other traditional tactics, like cold calling, have become bothering most people.
 There is no data to back it up as this is my personal experience.
 In short, some people might be extremely good at that, that is not my case.
 In fact, as a Business Developer, I tried several tactics to bring new leads.
-When I used cold calling, I found that people were, in any case, told me to send the information over email.
+When I used cold calling, I found that people, in any case, told me to send the information over email and that only made the sales cycle longer and more painful.

 Using LinkedIn for social selling means to learn how to connect with the right people.
 In fact, when you start using LinkedIn you’ll need to expand your network by inviting people to join.
 When connecting you will need to have clear in mind who do you want to talk to.
 Is it the CEO?
 Is it the CMO?
 Or the Editor in Chief?
 Those searches will help you clarify who is your best interlocutor.